marmer/jira-monkeys/readme.md

 - Summing up worklogs of an issue per user
 - Moving worklogs from one issue to another (not implemented yet)
 - Moving time-estimations from one ticket to another (not implemented yet)
-- ... whatever is fun
+- ... whatever is fun implementing it or helps to do the daily work in an easier way

 UI
 --